When you start a blog, one of the first things you NEED to do is sign up with an email marketing service provider.

 You might want to send a one newsletter to dog owners and a separate one to cat owners.

-This can happen automatically or with minimal effort, if you use an email service provider.
+This can happen automatically or with minimal effort, if you use an email marketing service provider.

 Many email service providers provide templates that you can use to create decent looking emails and newsletters.

-You can also add information to a draft daily and send it out once weekly after you’ve put on the finishing touches.
+You can also save information to a draft throughout the week and send it out once weekly after you’ve put on the finishing touches.

-Once you send out an email blast to your list – it is really nice to know a few statistics about your effort.
+Once you send out an email blast to your list – it is really nice to know a few statistics about your efforts.

 All the data is good to know and can help to craft future emails that really meet the needs of your audience.